“If any miserable scoundrels come here, cut their throats.”

 — Brigham Young

-In April, the California bound wagon train assembled near Crooked Creek, Arkansas, approximately four miles south of present day Harrison, Arkansas.
+In April, the California bound wagon train assembled near Crooked Creek, Arkansas, approximately four miles south of present-day Harrison.
 The group included some 120-150 men, women and children, primarily from northwestern Arkansas, as well as hundreds of draft and riding horses and about 900 head of cattle.
 When the train began its journey it was first identified as the Baker train; however, en route, it became known as the Fancher train.

 As the emigrants were traveling westward, tension was mounting among the Mormon people of Utah.
 Receiving distorted reports of terrible activities in the state, President James Buchanan had sent a new governor to replace the existing Mormon governor in office, Brigham Young.
 At the same time, there were widely reported news reports that President Buchanan had ordered a large contingent of the US Army to Utah to suppress what he believed was a “Mormon rebellion.”